-Prolotherapy involves localized injections of proliferant solution into the area where the ligament or tendon is damaged.
-The solution, a proliferant mixture of dextrose (Dextrose Prolotherapy), a corn extract sugar-water, which has been called an osmotic agent as it works by causing cells to lose water, leading to the good type of inflammation and stimulation of the healing response, and lidocaine or procaine (anesthetics), some vitamins especially vitamin B12 and Sarapin (a pitcher plant extract that adds to the mild irritating effect-a good kind and assists in relieving nerve pain), is injected at specific points where ligaments and tendons meet bones.
+Prolotherapy involves localized injections of "proliferant" solution into the area where the ligament or tendon is damaged.
+The solution, a proliferant mixture of dextrose (Dextrose Prolotherapy), a corn extract sugar-water, which has been called an osmotic agent as it works by causing cells to lose water, leading to a good type of inflammation and stimulation of the healing response, and lidocaine or procaine (anesthetics), some vitamins especially vitamin B12 and Sarapin (a pitcher plant extract that adds to the mild irritating effect-a good kind and that also assists in relieving nerve pain), is injected at specific points where ligaments and tendons meet bones.
 This causes a localized inflammatory reaction which helps bring the blood supply, immune cells and nutrients to the weak or injured area.
 This is the first step in the wound healing process which we desire.
 (Anti-inflammatories such as NSAID’S and cortisone are not ever used by our patients because these medications inhibit this first step in wound healing – which often is the reason why people who use these drugs often do not heal their injuries and end up with chronic pain.)
-With prolotherapy, you are tricking your body into thinking that this old or chronically painful area has just been injured and this “new” injury will now promote a far greater immune response than the original chronic injury because of the injection of the irritant (proliferant) solution.
+With prolotherapy, you are tricking your body into thinking that this old or chronically painful area has just been injured and this “new” injury will now promote a far greater immune response than the original chronic injury because the injection of the irritant (proliferant) solution.
 Now your own immune system will send connective tissue building cells to the area to cause the proliferation of new collagen, thereby strengthening damaged loose and lax tendons and ligaments.
 New collagen shrinks as it matures.
 The shrinking collagen tightens the ligament that was injected and makes it stronger and better able to hold the bones in place.
 The result is to treat pain by building new tissue and stabilizing the joint.

-Prolotherapy involves the treatment of two specific kinds of tissue: tendons and ligaments.
+Prolotherapy/ Regenerative Medicine involves the treatment of two specific kinds of tissue: tendons and ligaments.
 A tendon attaches a muscle to the bone and involves movement of the joint.
 A ligament connects two bones and is involved in the stability of the joint.
 A strain is defined as a stretched or injured tendon; a sprain, a stretched or injured ligament.

 WHAT HAPPENS TO LIGAMENTS AND TENDONS AFTER INJURY?

 During an injury, the collagen fibers that make up the ligaments and tendons are torn.
 The body heals these tears through the process of inflammation which is characterized by redness, swelling, tenderness, and stiffness in the joint.
 During the first days after injury, white blood cells flood the area to clean up the tear.
 Over the next few weeks, additional white blood cells migrate to the junction of the ligament and bone to begin building news collagen fibers.
-If the inflammation process is successful the new collagen fibers wind about each other becoming shorter and tighter.
+If the inflammation process is successful, the new collagen fibers wind about each other becoming shorter and tighter.
 This healing process can take several months.

 WHY DON’T INJURED TENDONS AND LIGAMENTS ALWAYS HEAL PROPERLY?